insected/bobbae_gcp-wiki/Networking.md

 ## Service Directory

 [Service Directory](https://cloud.google.com/service-directory) helps reduce the complexity of management and operations by providing a single place to publish, discover, and connect services.
 It is a managed service that enhances service inventory management at scale so you don’t have to.
-Service Directory provides real-time service information, whether you have a few service endpoints or thousands.

 [https://www.youtube.com/watch?v=H9UoE_cWIEY](https://www.youtube.com/watch?v=H9UoE_cWIEY)